GlycoMimetics (NASDAQ:GLYC) Shares Set to Reverse Split on Monday, June 16th

-Shares of GlycoMimetics, Inc. (NASDAQ:GLYC – Free Report) are going to reverse split on Monday, June 16th.
+GlycoMimetics, Inc. (NASDAQ:GLYC – Free Report)’s stock is going to reverse split before the market opens on Monday, June 16th.
 The 1-100 reverse split was announced on Thursday, June 5th.
-The number of shares owned by shareholders will be adjusted after the market closes on Friday, June 13th.
+The number of shares owned by shareholders will be adjusted after the closing bell on Friday, June 13th.

-GlycoMimetics (NASDAQ:GLYC – Get Free Report) last released its earnings results on Wednesday, May 14th.
-The biotechnology company reported ($0.04) EPS for the quarter, beating analysts’ consensus estimates of ($0.05) by $0.01.
-Sell-side analysts predict that GlycoMimetics will post -0.08 EPS for the current year.
+GlycoMimetics (NASDAQ:GLYC – Get Free Report) last issued its quarterly earnings data on Wednesday, May 14th.
+The biotechnology company reported ($0.04) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.05) by $0.01.
+On average, sell-side analysts expect that GlycoMimetics will post -0.08 earnings per share for the current year.

-Several institutional investors have recently bought and sold shares of GLYC.
-Wellington Management Group LLP acquired a new position in GlycoMimetics in the 4th quarter valued at $352,000.
-ADAR1 Capital Management LLC grew its holdings in GlycoMimetics by 626.1% in the 4th quarter.
+Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Jefferies Financial Group Inc. raised its holdings in GlycoMimetics by 38.0% during the 1st quarter.
+Jefferies Financial Group Inc. now owns 585,000 shares of the biotechnology company’s stock valued at $123,000 after buying an additional 161,223 shares during the period.
+Caxton Corp purchased a new stake in GlycoMimetics during the 4th quarter valued at $51,000.
+ADAR1 Capital Management LLC raised its holdings in GlycoMimetics by 626.1% during the 4th quarter.
 ADAR1 Capital Management LLC now owns 331,827 shares of the biotechnology company’s stock valued at $83,000 after buying an additional 286,127 shares during the period.
-Adage Capital Partners GP L.L.C. purchased a new stake in GlycoMimetics in the 4th quarter valued at about $1,268,000.
-Caxton Corp purchased a new stake in GlycoMimetics in the 4th quarter valued at about $51,000.
-Finally, Jefferies Financial Group Inc. purchased a new stake in GlycoMimetics in the 4th quarter valued at about $106,000.
-75.19% of the stock is currently owned by institutional investors and hedge funds.
+Wellington Management Group LLP purchased a new stake in GlycoMimetics in the fourth quarter worth $352,000.
+Finally, VR Adviser LLC purchased a new stake in GlycoMimetics in the fourth quarter worth $747,000.
+Hedge funds and other institutional investors own 75.19% of the company’s stock.

 GlycoMimetics Company Profile